AndrewCS149/city-explorer/README.md

 ## Change Log

-06-08-2020 16:05 - Functioning server.
+06-08-2020 16:05 - Functioning server and deployed to heroku.

 ### Time Estimates

+Number and name of feature: #1 Repository Set-up

+Estimate of time needed to complete: 45 min

+Start time: 15:30

+Finish time: 16:18

+Actual time needed to complete: 47 min

+---

-Number and name of feature:
+Number and name of feature: #2 Locations

-Estimate of time needed to complete:
+Estimate of time needed to complete: 90 min

-Start time:
+Start time: 16:19

 Finish time:

 Actual time needed to complete:

+---